 For information about GS Bank USA's regulatory capital ratios and for further information about other regulated subsidiaries, see "Note 20.
-Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" and "Equity Capital Management and Regulatory Capital - Subsidiary Capital Requirements" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2015 Form 10-K. See "Equity Capital Management and Regulatory Capital - Subsidiary Capital Management and Regulatory Capital - Subsidiary Capital Requirements" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2015 Form 10-K for information about GS Bank USA's supplementary leverage ratio.
+Regulation and Capital Adequacy" in Part 1, Item 1 "Financial Statements" and "Equity Capital Management and Regulatory Capital -Subsidiary Capital Requirements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q. See "Note 20.
+Regulation and Capital Adequacy" in Part 1, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q for information about GS Bank USA's SLR.